-Westminster College is accredited by the Northwest Commission on Colleges and Universities.
+Westminster University is accredited by the Northwest Commission on Colleges and Universities.

 - The Bill and Vieve Gore School of Business is accredited by the Association of Collegiate Business Schools and Programs

-- The Nursing Program is accredited by the Commission on Collegiate Nursing Education, the Council on Accreditation for Nursing Anesthesia Program, and the Council on Education for Public Health
+- The Nursing Programs are accredited by the Commission on Collegiate Nursing Education, the Council on Accreditation for Nursing Anesthesia Program, and the Council on Education for Public Health

 - The Master of Public Health program is accredited by the Council on Education for Public Health